-Just thinking about the Christmas rush sends shivers down my spine.
+Just thinking about the crowds during the holidays sends shivers down my spine.
 The crowds.
 The traffic.
 The weather.
+More than anything, I want to avoid the Christmas rush!

 Rather than have to wait in long lines or discover the item I want is sold out, I would rather stay home.
 To me, there is nothing better than baking in the kitchen listening to Christmas carols.
 My preference for the holidays is to wrap my gifts, rather than shop for them.

-In order to do that, I have to create my gifts ahead of time.
+In order to do that and avoid the Christmas rush, I have to create my gifts ahead of time.
 That means getting started early.
 Often, during the quiet evening of Christmas Day, you will find me already creating something for the next year.

 From January to October, I create.
 It may be weaving table runners or shawls.
 There may be knitting needles or crochet hook involved.
 But there is always something that is in process.